 <script>

-// Container we'll use to output the image
+// Container we'll use to show an image

 img.onload = () => {